 They might be discovered by a driver who looks carefully, as well as unplugged once a driver finds them.
 However, most aren’t.

-These covert devices provide real time GPS tracking that includes a wide range of information about the vehicle, including its GPS location as it drives, as well as information about speeding and vehicle condition.
+These covert devices provide real-time GPS tracking that includes a wide range of information about the vehicle, not just its GPS location as it moves along its route.
+This tracker will also transmit information about speeding and vehicle condition.

 Examples of Hidden GPS Trackers